markustenghamn/markustenghamn.github.io/_posts/2014-12-06-world-tanks-review-gameplay.markdown

 [(image removed)](http://markustenghamn.com/wp-content/uploads/2014/12/0685b1de7b8022d7601532d05c059a50.jpg)

-<span class="bg"><span class="left"><span class="right">MeltyMap'sMathMod is the second addon that I would recommend.
-It adds nice features to your interface and will show you where you are the most likely to penetrate with your shot, or where the opponents tanks armor is the weakest.</span></span></span>
+MeltyMap'sMathMod is the second addon that I would recommend.
+It adds nice features to your interface and will show you where you are the most likely to penetrate with your shot, or where the opponents tanks armor is the weakest.

 ### Problems